Use this Golf Shaft Guide to Help You Buy the Right Shaft for Your Game!

 Take a moment to reflect on that little nugget: price isn’t the only factor when choosing a golf shaft.

 Don’t let anyone tell you otherwise.
 Just like every other aspect of life- be it cars, peas, suits, shoes, or whatever- you always have options.
 If you have a budget, stick to it.
 You don’t need to break the bank to play a high level of golf.

 By the way, I made a video.
 I call it “Epic Shaft Battle”.
 It’s the first in a series of “battles” between two shafts.
 If you’re interested, you can check it out here if you like.

 When you’re ready to buy a new golf shaft, are you really ready?

 Before you go giggity looking online, there are some things you should know before dropping three bills on one.

 Do you see this?
 It’s called a Shaft Bend Profile.
 Specifically, this is a profile of a pretty popular golf shaft model, in “S” flex.

-It’s there because there is no such thing as “standards” in golf shaft manufacturing.
+There is no such thing as “standards” in golf shaft manufacturing.

 - Transmit the energy you create with your swing to the club head

 - Present the clubface to the ball squarely and consistently